LibreVR/Revive/README.md

 ## Touch (Vive) Controllers

 When both Vive controllers are connected they will be used to emulate the Oculus Touch controllers.
-These controllers can be used in place of the Xbox controller if you don't have one.
+Many games allow you to use the Oculus Touch in place of the Xbox controller if you don't have one.

 The Vive controllers have been mapped a little bit differently to accommodate the different designs of the controllers.
 The touchpad functions both as buttons and as the thumbstick, you can switch between them using the `Application Menu` button.